-Before long, I migrated to Blogger and then eventually to my own hosting, website and blogging platform.
-All I knew is that I wanted to be a part of the online conversation and I wanted to make people laugh at parenting.
+Before long, I migrated to Blogger and then eventually to my own hosting, website, and blogging platform.
+All I knew was that I wanted to be a part of the online conversation and make people laugh at parenting.

 I had to blog.

-8 Women Dream changed from focusing on ourselves to how our dream stories could help other women (and men) around the world to be brave enough to take a dream risk for themselves.
+8 Women Dream changed from focusing on ourselves to how our stories could help other women (and men) worldwide be brave enough to take a dream risk for themselves.

-Think about what this website would look like if I left it at 1990 standards.
-No one with a mobile device would be able to read it and all of you would probably make fun of us.
+Consider what this website would look like if I left it at 1990 standards.
+No one with a mobile device could read it, and all of you would probably make fun of us.
 Change is a natural part of the dream equation.

-8 Women Dream started with the idea that women could buy their own glass slipper – rather than waiting for a man to bring it to them.
-It’s not a feminist agenda – just the idea that we make better partners, friends, providers, people when we are learning to fish ourselves.
+The 8 Women Dream website started with the idea that women could buy their own glass slippers rather than wait for a man to bring them to them.
+It’s not a feminist agenda – just the idea that we make better partners, friends, providers, and people when we are learning to fish ourselves.

-Some of the things that you try will work seemingly perfect, while your other efforts will fall flat–just like Steve Jobs’ Lisa computer.
-Some of what you do may resonate with people, other times it won’t.
-People will love you and people will hate you.
+Some of the things you try will work perfectly, while your other efforts will fall flat–just like Steve Jobs’ Lisa computer.
+Some of what you do may resonate with people; other times, it won’t.
+People will love you, and people will hate you.
 Your family may think you are out of your mind.